ONykyf/X11Libre-SlackBuild/README.md

 -#  for x_source_dir in proto data util xcb lib app doc xserver driver font ; do
 +  for x_source_dir in proto data util xcb lib app doc xserver driver font ; do

-   # This way you will build the latest vefified "bleeding edge" xserver version from master branch
+   # This way you will build the latest verified "bleeding edge" xserver version from master branch
  #  for x_source_dir in proto data util xcb lib app doc xserver-master xlibre-driver xserver-master font ; do
 ```